IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 Tourist automatically works with Bootstrap 3 and 4, however the "standalone" non-Bootstrap version is not available

+## Changelog from previous version:

+Changes from 0.7:
+	Fast release to fix breaking change in Bootstrap 3.4.1, fixes this issue: https://github.com/sorich87/bootstrap-tour/issues/723#issuecomment-471107788
+	Issue is caused by the BS sanitizer, to avoid this reoccurring the "sanitizeWhitelist:" and "sanitizeFunction:" global options added

+Full changelog can be found in the top of bootstrap-tourist.js

 ## Getting started with Bootstrap Tourist
 Simply include bootstrap-tourist.js and bootstrap-tourist.css into your page.
 A minified version is not provided because the entire purpose of this repo is to enable fixes, features and native port to ES6.
 If you are uncomfortable with this, please use the original Bootstrap Tour!